apache/spark/docs/graphx-programming-guide.md

 def groupEdges(merge: (ED, ED) => ED): Graph[VD,ED]
 {% endhighlight %}

-The `reverse` operator returns a new graph with all the edge directions reversed.
+The [`reverse`][Graph.reverse] operator returns a new graph with all the edge directions reversed.
 This can be useful when, for example, trying to compute the inverse PageRank.
 Because the reverse operation does not modify vertex or edge properties or change the number of edges, it can be implemented efficiently without data-movement or duplication.

+[Graph.reverse]: api/graphx/index.html#org.apache.spark.graphx.Graph@reverse:Graph[VD,ED]

-The `subgraph` operator takes vertex and edge predicates and returns the graph containing only the vertices that satisfy the vertex predicate (evaluate to true) and edges that satisfy the edge predicate *and connect vertices that satisfy the vertex predicate*.
+The [`subgraph`][Graph.subgraph] operator takes vertex and edge predicates and returns the graph containing only the vertices that satisfy the vertex predicate (evaluate to true) and edges that satisfy the edge predicate *and connect vertices that satisfy the vertex predicate*.
 The `subgraph` operator can be used in number of situations to restrict the graph to the vertices and edges of interest or eliminate broken links.
 For example in the following code we remove broken links:

+[Graph.subgraph]: api/graphx/index.html#org.apache.spark.graphx.Graph@subgraph((EdgeTriplet[VD,ED])⇒Boolean,(VertexID,VD)⇒Boolean):Graph[VD,ED]

 {% highlight scala %}
 val users: RDD[(VertexId, (String, String))]